Evidence-Based Comparison

 Quick Takeaways:

-• TCM: Pattern-based (Qi, Yin-Yang, Five Elements), treats balance/root cause, gradual sustainable change, best for chronic conditions
+• TCM: Pattern-based (Qi, Yin-Yang, Five Elements), supports balance-focused care and gradual observation

 • Western: Disease-based (lab tests, imaging), treats specific pathology, rapid intervention, best for acute/emergency situations

-• TCM uses tongue diagnosis, herbs, acupuncture; Western uses blood tests, drugs, surgery
+• TCM may use tongue observation, herbs, acupuncture; Western uses blood tests, imaging, drugs, surgery

 Common Questions About TCM vs Western Medicine